Kayatharu: Religion

 Hinduism, Christianity and Muslim.
-The city has temples, churches and mosque.
+The city has temples, churches and mosques.

 Economy

 Mat production is a huge industry.
 The area is famous for heavy winds so it has windmills.

 The city has a weekly market, held every Thursday.
 There is an exclusive area for the functioning of this market.
 Several goods from cooking items to animals are sold here.
 Kayathar is the center for marketing many agricultural things for the farmers around ~50 villages.

 Education

 Veera Pandia Kattabomman Govt.
 Hr.
 Sec.
 School.
 The school is named after the Veerapandiya Kattabomman.
 He was remembered for his activism against the British.
 The school is located midst farm fields.
 And BABA MARTIC CULATION HR.SEC.SCHOOL for financially settled people for English medium.

 Sports

 Several cultural and sports events are arranged by the youngsters during the Pongal festival (14-20 January).
 The Kabadi game conducted is the most famous among those.
 More than 20 teams from nearby villages are participating every year.